Sustainable Procurement Tools

 Selection criteria

-Any selection criteria deemed appropriate in respect of the technical and professional ability of bidders must be tested through the format of the Single Procurement Document (Scotland) (SPD).
+Any selection criteria deemed appropriate in respect of the technical and professional ability of bidders must be tested through the format of the Single Procurement Document (SPD).
+Buyers must issue an SPD for procurement exercises over the threshold (route 3) and it is recommended that it is also used for all route 2 procurements.

 For example, it might be appropriate to require compliance with relevant UK access standards such as BSI 830015 or equivalent in relation to building construction, this could be done in the quality assurance schemes and environmental management standards section of the SPD part 4D.